What are realistic ballet goals for adult beginners?

 Short-Term Goals: The First 6 Months

 In your first few months, your primary goal should be building a functional foundation.
-This isn't about how high your leg goes, but about how well you understand the mechanics of your own body.
+This isn't about how high your leg goes, but about how well you understand the mechanics of your own body and the basic structure of a ballet class.
 At Broche Ballet, we recommend focusing on the "Basics to Brilliance" track within The Facets of Ballet: A Complete Adult Ballet Curriculum.

 Realistic goals for this phase include: